PROTOTYPE SAMPLE SCREENS AND REPORTS

 This form (click on the graphic to view a clearer image) is used by Supervisors and Order Processing personnel alike.
 This view is that of a Supervisor who can see the work for anyone in their span of control.
 The SOPS prototype application does not actually have this functionality built in, but the Interaction Profiling paradigm enables this capability with the existing metadata.
 A production implementation would have this ability included and it would not be hard to implement – just an additional field on the User table for a “Manager” foreign key field and a bit of additional logic in the stored procedure that populates the data grid.
 The legend explains the colour coding the users requested – Urgent orders at the top in red, followed by yellow overdue orders, then orange for Out of Stock, back-ordered Sales Orders.
 The remaining orders are then listed in ascending target date sequence, so the more critical appear first.
 A form like this could be displayed automatically on signing in to SOPS, so Users can see their priority workload at a glance.

 This form can be used to allocate / reallocate tasks to any of the orders.
-Just as for allocation of orders to Users on the Sales Order form, the Supervisor has the ability to specify a specific Task (and optionally a User), or simply allow SOPS to determine the next Task automatically for them (which is the normal case).
+Just as for allocation of orders to Users on the Sales Order form, the Supervisor is able to specify a specific Task (and optionally a User), or simply allow SOPS to decide the next Task automatically for them (which is the normal case).
 If a specific Task is specified, SOPS checks that it is valid for the profile set that currently applies to the interaction instance.
 The User can update the order status in this form and can launch either the Sales Order form (previously illustrated), or the Tasks log which is shown below, for the selected Order in the grid, depending upon what changes they want to make to the order information.
 The form offers the User various filtering capabilities using the dropdown boxes and check boxes at the top of the form.
 The most important matching profile is displayed in the grid and of course a profile dropdown is included as one of the possible filtering criteria.

 This is the form used to manage the specific business processing tasks for the Sales Orders.
 Please click on the graphic to see the details clearly.
-Tasks can be allocated / reallocated and SOPS will automatically determine the appropriate task, unless the User decides to override the default allocation at either the User or the Task level.
-The Task Log form is a “split form” where the user can select a row in the bottom grid and see all the fields in the upper portion of the form, some of which can be edited.
+Tasks can be allocated / reallocated and SOPS will automatically determine the proper task, unless the User decides to override the default allocation at either the User or the Task level.
+The Task Log form is a “split form” where the user can select a row in the bottom grid and see all the fields in the upper part of the form, some of which can be edited.

 Note that the Task database table and the ProfileTask table both contain a “UseSameUser” boolean field.
 If set to True for a specific Task (which is the default), SOPS will allocate tasks in sequence to the same user already working on the preceding task for the Order, as long, of course, as that User is authorized to perform the new task.
 This gives Users the option (by setting the UseSameUser flag to False) to force SOPS to pick the least loaded User from all of those Users authorized to perform the new task.
 Typically, this would be used in those cases where the next task is performed by a different organizational unit from the one processing the current Order task.
 Optionally, SOPS Users can decompose Tasks into constituent Activities, although this may not be required in practice ( if it is considered too granular and complicates operational management, depending upon the characteristics of a specific business).
 In the prototype, the last Order Processing form in SOPS is the Activity Log, which can only be reached from the Task Log form described earlier and is shown below.